dillonstreator/txob/README.md

 `txob` exposes an optionally configurable interface into event processing with control over maximum allowed errors, backoff calculation on error, event update retrying, logging, and transactional event creation when processing fails.

-### Event Processing Failed Hook
+### Event Processing Max Errors Reached Hook

-When an event fails to process (maximum errors reached, unprocessable error, or missing handler), you can optionally provide an `onEventProcessingFailed` hook that will be called transactionally.
+When an event fails to process (maximum errors reached, unprocessable error, or missing handler), you can optionally provide an `onEventMaxErrorsReached` hook that will be called transactionally.
 This allows you to persist a failure event within the same transaction, ensuring data consistency.
 The hook receives:

-- `failedEvent`: The event that failed processing
+- `event`: The event that failed processing
-- `reason`: An object indicating why processing failed:
-  - `{ type: "max_errors_reached" }` - Event exceeded maximum retry attempts
-  - `{ type: "unprocessable_error", handlerName: string, error: Error }` - Handler threw `ErrorUnprocessableEventHandler`
 - `txClient`: The transactional client for creating events within the same transaction
 - `signal`: Optional AbortSignal for graceful shutdown handling